 The condition also lowers your insulin sensitivity, so you will likely get diabetes.

-Even your painful joint area inflammation – your arthritis, bursitis, even your kidney and gall stones.
-These are all problems can also be associated with too much calcium in your cells.
+Even your painful joint area inflammation – your arthritis, bursitis, even your kidney and gallstones.
+All of these problems can also be associated with too much calcium in your cells.

 Vitamins that prevent calcium cell buildup

 Calcium can only move through a transport system.
-These vehicles are the vitamins and things needed to help mobilized the calcium in your body.
+These vehicles are the vitamins and things needed to help mobilize the calcium in your body.

 If you are deficient with vitamin D, you will likely suffer from this condition because nothing will help your body to absorb calcium.
 Your body will just compensate by holding more calcium inside the cell.